beehivestaff/Teams/AI_Tasks.md

-# AI
+# AI Team

-Text
+GitHub milestones:

-Assemble an AI team
+- Assemble an AI team

-Research and list query commands and variations
+- Research and list query commands and variations

-Generate a test database
+- Generate a test database

-Build a test chatbot
+- Build a test chatbot

-Begin logic mapping
+- Begin logic mapping

-Experiment with a CDN
+- Experiment with a CDN